lefebvreb/trident-legacy/README.md

 + Subroutine system to reuse circuits inside a program.
 + Automatic generation of controlled versions of gates.
 + Automatic generation of inverse gates and subroutines allowing easy uncomputation.
-+ O(n) algorithm for measurements making sampling quick and effective.

 ## Getting started